-- Bring a sort-of First Aid kit with some essentials like Band-aids, anti-itch cream, bug spray and sunscreen.
+- Bring a First Aid kit with essentials like Band-aids, antibiotic ointment and anti-itch cream; and don’t forget to pack bug spray and sunscreen.

 - Print a fun scavenger hunt for the kids (you’ll find several on Pinterest), or we used these Camping Bingo boards.
 I had three clipboards for my kids to use, but you could use magazines or books as a surface for kids to write on.

 - Wear tennis shoes or hiking boots, and consider tossing rain boots in the car for creek stomping!

 - Bring a small bag of charcoal as you can always find an empty grill to cook on.
 Don’t be like us, and bring firewood.
 We had the idea that we could build a campfire to cook our food on, but as it turned out, the only fire pits were for reserved campsites.
 Oh, and don’t forget a lighter!

 - Pack a cooler with drinks, and healthy foods like fruits & veggies for snacking.
 We also pack ice in a Ziploc bag, to have fresh ice cubes in our drinks throughout the day.

 - Bring your portable chairs and a few blankets to toss on the ground.
 You can take turns exploring the area, or laying on the blanket reading a book while you’re waiting on your grill to heat up.